JustinVernieri/Homework-4/README.md

 The HTML and RMD files contain different time series models and 2-year forecasts.

-The data dictionary for the data set can be found in the data dictionary csv file.
+The data set and dictionary can be found in the csv files.

 Data Collection Methodology: The data is collected monthly and annually by the United States Energy Information Administration (EIA), which is made publicly available on their official website.
 Each month, new data is presented, yet it is preliminary and sometimes based on estimates or forecasts.
 However, at the end of each year, they are revised when the EIA's primary and secondary sources publish final data and survey results and industry reports are finalized.